 Sugarettes: The Origin

-Sugarettes was just released this past October and written by Dr. Scott Olson.
-Dr. Olson is a naturopathic doctor.
-He began his health journey early, being fuelled with passion for the health sciences.
-His journey was interrupted twice due to illness, that Dr. Olson not only overcame, but which also fuelled his passion in the natural health field even more.
-He thus studied to be a naturopathic doctor and today not only sees patients in his practice, but also writes articles and books.
+Sugarettes – Sugar Addiction and Your Health is written by Scott D. Olson, who has an undergraduate degree in History and Government and a Naturopathic Doctor (ND) degree from the National College of Naturopathic Medicine.
+He began his health journey early, being fuelled with a passion for the health sciences.
+His journey was interrupted twice due to illness, which Dr. Olson not only overcame but which also fuelled his passion in the natural health field even more.
+He became a naturopathic doctor who regularly saw patients in his practice and also wrote articles and books.

-His main area of study and passion is where sugar and our health are concerned.
-Through much of his research, he has discovered many links that all point to the fact that our ill health today is greatly the result of the vast quantity of sugar and sugar-like foods that we eat.
-Hence out of this paradigm, Sugarettes the book was born.
+Dr. Olson’s primary area of study has mostly been focused on sugar and its impacts on our health.
+Through much of his research, he has discovered many links that all point to the fact that our ill health today is substantially influenced by the vast quantity of sugar and sugar-like foods that we eat.
+Out of these findings, the book Sugarettes was produced.

-As you may have already noticed, the front cover of Sugarettes has a hand holding a box on it that resembles a package of cigarettes.
-That is how seriously Dr. Olson takes sugar in this book – comparing it to cigarettes in terms of the health damage that people suffer from it.
+As you may have already noticed from the top image, the front cover of Sugarettes has a hand holding a box on it that resembles a package of cigarettes.
+This is how seriously Dr. Olson takes sugar in this book – comparing it to cigarettes in terms of the health damage that people suffer from it.
 The seriousness of sugar and its comparison to cigarettes also explains the title he chose for the book – Sugarettes.

 Sugarettes: The Structure

-The first great thing to note about this book, is that it is a very easy read.
-Regardless of whether you have any science or health background whatsoever, you will find the book very easy to understand thanks to the language, explanations and analogies that Dr. Olson uses.
-To add to that, the book is only about 150 pages and organized into well thought-out chunks of information.
-The majority of the book is quite exciting and may be very shocking, thus it keeps the reader on their toes and is sure not to bore.
+The first thing to note about this book is that it is easy to read for two main reasons.
+First, the book is only about 150 pages and organized into well-thought-out sections of information.
+Second, regardless if you have any background in science or health, you will find the book very easy to understand thanks to the language, explanations, and analogies that Dr. Olson uses.
+The majority of the book is quite exciting but may also be very shocking for some, which keeps the reader on their toes.
+It is an engaging book that is sure not to bore.

 - The History of Your Dinner